dotnet-project-file-analyzers/dotnet-project-file-analyzers/rules/configuration.md

 # Configuration of .NET project file analyzers
-Although all **.NET project file analyzers** should work *as is* like a charm, there might be reasons to do some adjustments: disabling a specfic rule or changing its serverity.
+Although all **.NET project file analyzers** should work like a charm, there might be reasons to do some adjustments: disabling a specific rule or changing its severity.
 The good news is: this can be done.

 ## Editor configuration
 Most (but not all) C# and VB.NET rules can be configured in the `.editorconfig` file.
-Unfortunatly, changing the severity (and other configuration) of rules in the `.editorconfig` is [**NOT** supported by MS Build](https://github.com/dotnet/roslyn/issues/37876).
+Unfortunately, changing the severity (and other configuration) of rules in the `.editorconfig` is [**NOT** supported by MS Build](https://github.com/dotnet/roslyn/issues/37876).

 ## Analyzer INI file
-Fortunatly, it is possible to define project specfic preferences just as you would have done in an `.editorconfig` file, using `<EditorConfigFiles>`:
+Fortunately, it is possible to define project specific preferences just as you would have done in an `.editorconfig` file, using `<EditorConfigFiles>`:

 ``` XML